Britain's FTSE rallies to snap eight-day losing streak

 result in duties.
 Glencore led the sector higher,

-gaining 2.5 percent on the back of an upgrade from JP Morgan.
+gaining over 5 percent on the back of an upgrade from JP Morgan.

 third of its share price as its deal with Schneider Electric